roman01la/uix/docs/components.md

 # Components

-UIx components are defined using `defui` macro that returns React elements created using `$` macro.
-The signature of `$` macro is similar to `React.createElement` , with an additional shorthand syntax in the tag name to declare CSS id and class names, similar to Hiccup:
+UIx components are defined using the `defui` macro, which returns React elements created using the `$` macro.
+The signature of `$` macro is similar to `React.createElement`, with an additional shorthand syntax in the tag name to declare CSS id and class names (similar to Hiccup):

 ```js
 // React without JSX